6 Top Tips For Skiing With Children

-We recommend arriving in resort the day before you start skiing.
+We recommend arriving at the resort the day before you start skiing.
 That gives you time to sort out your lift passes and equipment with no need to rush around.
 Ski hire shops are usually less busy during the afternoons, and if you go at a quieter time the staff will have more time to make sure your child gets a good fit.
 There is little point buying expensive skis, boots or jackets for children as they grow so quickly.
-Renting or borrowing from friends is a much wiser approach.

-In almost every case it is best for children to join ski school.
-You may feel capable of teaching them yourself, but by doing so you risk passing on your own bad habits.
+In almost every case, it’s best for children to join ski school.
+You may feel capable of teaching them yourself, but by doing so you risk passing on your own bad habits and, let’s face it, you probably want to want to enjoy some time away from the nursery slopes during your holiday too!
 You can help to prepare them by arranging a couple of lessons on an artificial slope before you go on holiday.
-Give the instructor your phone number, and put a copy of it in your child’s pocket as well.

 With ski lessons for kids, it’s important to allow them to learn at their own pace, and not to rush them or compare them to others.
 Patience and flexibility are key.
 At this stage it’s more about them enjoying themselves and gaining confidence on the slopes, rather than perfecting their technique.

 Don’t overdo it with the lessons - exhaustion can quickly lead to frustration.
-A couple of hours in ski school every day is more than enough, perhaps followed by a bit of practise with parents if they are up for it.
-In the afternoons, be sure and schedule in some time for rest time, whether it’s in front of the TV, napping or playing board games.
+Give the instructor your phone number and put a copy of it in your child’s pocket as well.
+A couple of hours in ski school every day is more than enough, perhaps followed by a bit of practice with parents if they are up for it.
+In the afternoons, be sure to schedule in some rest time, whether it’s in front of the TV, napping or playing board games.

 If this is your kids’ second or third time skiing, you might want to look for a resort with plenty of blues and a few easy reds, to give them a bit more of a challenge.
 For first-timers however, you can pretty much go anywhere as they are unlikely to progress beyond a few gentle slopes in the first week.

-Either bring a bag of high-energy snacks with you, or buy some from the resort supermarket on arrival.
+Top tip: Either bring a bag of high-energy snacks with you or buy some from the resort supermarket on arrival.
 Your kids will race through them.